Non-inertial frames that can mimic gravitational fields

-For $\Lambda<0$, the entire discussion the previous paragraphs go through, except that the results are now exact.

 from which it immediately follows that $|a_n|$ has an upper bound given by $c^2 \sqrt{|\Lambda|}$.
-Apart from this, there are no other constraints on the acceleration, and its different limits are as given in the previous paragraphs.
+Apart from this, there are no other constraints on the acceleration, and its different limits are as given in the previous paragraphs. \\ \\ \textit{{(ii) de Sitter:}} This case is more interesting case since it leads to certain new features.
+For $\Lambda>0$, the solution Eq.~(\ref{eq:an-sol}) leads to the following (exact) result